How to Apply

 Fill Out An Application

-Complete an application for admission online at tls.edu/apply or in-person by visiting the Trinity Law School campus.
+Complete an application for admission online or in person by visiting the Trinity Law School campus.
 Incomplete applications will not be considered.
 In addition to the application, applicants are advised to promptly complete the FAFSA.

 Transcripts